Snow leopard: Behavior and ecology

-A study in the Gobi Desert lasting from 2008 to 2014 revealed that adult male snow leopards used a mean home range of 144–270 km2, while adult females ranged in areas of 83–165 km2.
+A study in the Gobi Desert from 2008 to 2014 revealed that adult males used a mean home range of 144–270 km2, while adult females ranged in areas of 83–165 km2.
 Their home ranges overlapped less than 20%.
-These results indicate that about 40% of the 170 protected areas in snow leopard range countries are smaller than the home range of a single male snow leopard.
+These results indicate that about 40% of the 170 protected areas in their range countries are smaller than the home range of a single male snow leopard.

 Snow leopards leave scent marks to indicate their territories and common travel routes.
 They scrape the ground with the hind feet before depositing urine or feces, but also spray urine onto rocks.
 Their urine contains many characteristic low molecular weight compounds with diverse functional groups including pentanol, hexanol, heptanol, 3-octanone, nonanal and indole, which possibly play a role in chemical communication.